monarch-initiative/phenogrid/README.md

 # Testing and further configuration

-Open the modified index.html page in a web browser.
+Open the modified `index.html` or your target web page that has the phenogrid embeded in a web browser.
 This page will display an instance of the phenogrid, as configured above.
 Additional instructions for further customization of parameters will also be available on this page.

+#Web Browser Support

+Some phenogrid features are not support by IE 11 and below.
+So please use Google chrome, Fireffox, or Safari to open this widget.